Manage your meeting types

 You are able to customize the output for each meeting type.
 This concerns the following:

-Summary
+Summary note

-Follow-up
+Follow-up email

 Reminder email

 The important information to remember here: the meeting type that is set on a given meeting will inform Vega on which templates to use.
-If an analysis is done with the wrong meeting type, you can change the type, save the change, and click “Re-run”.
+If an analysis is done with the wrong meeting type, you can change the type, save the change, and click “Run”.

 Vega's tips